DrugLib.com — Drug Information Portal

 Official(s) and/or principal investigator(s):

-Alan TN Tita, PhD, MD, Principal Investigator, Affiliation: University of Alabama at Birmingham
+Alan TN Tita, MD, PhD, Principal Investigator, Affiliation: University of Alabama at Birmingham

 Summary

-The Cesarean Section Optimal Antibiotic Prophylaxis (C/SOAP) study is a large pragmatic multi-center randomized clinical trial designed to evaluate the comparative effectiveness and safety of azithromycin-based extended-spectrum antibiotic prophylaxis (azithromycin plus standard narrow-spectrum cephalosporin) relative to standard single-agent cephalosporin prior to surgical incision to prevent post-cesarean infection.
+The Cesarean Section Optimal Antibiotic Prophylaxis (C/SOAP) study is a large pragmatic multi-center randomized clinical trial designed to evaluate the comparative effectiveness and safety of azithromycin-based extended-spectrum antibiotic prophylaxis (azithromycin plus standard narrow-spectrum cephalosporin) relative to standard single-agent cephalosporin (preferably prior to surgical incision) to prevent post-cesarean infection.
+Hypothesis: Compared to narrow-spectrum prophylaxis (i. e. cefazolin alone, or clindamycin if cephalosporin allergy) prior to surgical incision, the addition of extended-spectrum prophylaxis (azithromycin + cefazolin) reduces the incidence of post-cesarean infection.

 Clinical Details